jeremylaratro/jeremylaratro.github.io/CS/notes/scripting.md

-## Scripting for Pentesting && Offensive Applications
+## Scripting for pentesting, offensive applications, and general efficiency

 -----